 Pneumococcal vaccinations, pneumococcal conjugated vaccine (PCV20 or PCV15) and pneumococcal polysaccharide vaccine (PPSV23), are approved for adults aged ≥ 65 years.
-They are also approved for adults aged 19-64 years if they have an underlying medical condition such as chronic lung disease (including COPD, emphysema, and asthma), cigarette smoking, solid organ transplant etc. Pneumococcal vaccination is universally recommended for adults in these age groups, if they have never received a pneumococcal conjugate vaccine previously, or if their previous pneumococcal vaccination history is unknown.
-The current recommendation is PCV15 followed by PPSV23 OR one dose PCV20.(547) Adults who have only received PPSV23 may receive a PCV (either PCV20 or PCV15) ≥ 1 year after their last PPSV23 dose (Figure 3.6).
+They are also approved for adults aged 19-64 years if they have an underlying medical condition such as chronic lung disease (including COPD, emphysema, and asthma), cigarette smoking, solid organ transplant etc. The FDA recently approved PCV21(670) which covers 11 unique serotypes not included in PCV20; many cases of adult disease are caused by subtypes not covered by other FDA-approved pneumococcal vaccines.
+Pneumococcal vaccination is universally recommended for adults in these age groups, if they have never received a pneumococcal conjugate vaccine previously, or if their previous pneumococcal vaccination history is unknown.
+The current recommendation is PCV15 followed by PPSV23 or one dose PCV20,(671) or one dose PCV21(670) in adults who have indication for the vaccine (Figure 3.6).(671)